andela-madegbola/chomp/README.md

 Anonymous or registered users can generate short URLs from long URLs.
 However, only registered users can choose a custom shortened URL.

-Chomp allows unlimited number of URL-shortening for users, and provides click-statistics to enable registered users keep track of how many times shortened URL has been visited.
+Chomp allows unlimited number of URL-shortening for users, and provides click-statistics to enable registered users keep track of how many times their shortened URLs have been visited.

 ## Installation
 Web application is written with Ruby using the Ruby on Rails framework.

-To install Ruby visit [Ruby Lang](https://www.ruby-lang.org). [v2.2.3p173]
+To install Ruby visit [Ruby Lang](https://www.ruby-lang.org). [v2.3.1]

-To install Rails visit [Ruby on Rails](http://rubyonrails.org/). [v4.2.4]
+To install Rails visit [Ruby on Rails](http://rubyonrails.org/). [v4.2]

 ## Using the App